 - Turning in poorly executed or incomplete assignments.

 - Lack of motivation or interest in learning.

-Tutoring is an effective way to help make sure students on any level are keeping up with the workload and developing proper study and work habits.
-Taking advantage of tutoring benefits may mean the difference in you or your child’s academic success now and in the future.
-A tutor teaches lessons and skills that stay with students throughout their educational journey and into their professional careers.
+There are many benefits of tutoring, from managing workload to developing proper study habits.
+Taking advantage of one-on-one tutoring could mean the difference in you or your child’s academic success now and in the future.
+A tutor teaches lessons that stay with students throughout their educational journey and into their professional careers.